 Our animal health team focuses on issues such as infectious and non-infectious diseases, diagnostics, and biosecurity, toxicology and welfare-specific research.
 Key areas of research include amoebic gill disease, infectious aquatic bacteria, and vaccine development.

 Our ecologists explore aquaculture and environment, including sediments, hydrology, modelling, management and policy, as well as integrated coastal management, climate change, and the ecosystem effects of fishing - find out more about this research here.

 Our researchers look at meta-analysis of datasets and predictions, the effect of climate change on fisheries and aquaculture, and changes in seafood consumption.

 Photos: Salmon PhD candidate Waldo Nuez Ortin (top) at the IMAS Experimental Aquaculture Facility (EAF), Taroona - photo courtesy of Peter Mathew; Professor Chris Carter and EAF Manager Polly Hilder (above right) examine an Atlantic salmon.

-Watch the video below for an insight into IMAS's salmon nutrition research with Professor Chris Carter, who says it is vital for research to support the future growth and sustainability of the salmon aquaculture industry, in Tasmania and around the world.
+Watch this video for an insight into IMAS's salmon nutrition research with Professor Chris Carter who says it is vital for research to support the future growth and sustainability of the salmon aquaculture industry, in Tasmania and around the world.